rednafi/rednafi.com/content/go/func_types_and_smis.md

 `http.HandlerFunc` converts functions into HTTP handlers.
 The logging middleware wraps the next handler and adds timing and logging.

-This is how you can use it:
+We use it as follows:

 ```go
 func main() {